flutter/flutter/packages/flutter_tools/doc/daemon.md

 #### daemon.getSupportedPlatforms

 The `getSupportedPlatforms()` command will enumerate all platforms supported by the project located at the provided `projectRoot`.
-It returns a Map with the key 'platforms' containing a List of strings which describe the set of all possibly supported platforms.
-Possible values include:
+It returns a Map with the key 'platformTypes' containing a Map of platform types to a Map with the following entries:

-   - android
+- isSupported (bool) - whether or not the platform type is supported
-   - ios
+- reasons (List<Map<String, Object>>, only included if isSupported == false) - a list of reasons why the platform is not supported

-   - linux #experimental
+The schema for each element in `reasons` is:

-   - macos #experimental
+- reasonText (String) - a description of why the platform is not supported
-   - windows #experimental
+- fixText (String) - human readable instructions of how to fix this reason
-   - fuchsia #experimental
+- fixCode (String) - stringified version of the `_ReasonCode` enum.
+To be used by daemon clients who intend to auto-fix.

-   - web #experimental
+The possible platform types are the `PlatformType` enumeration in the lib/src/device.dart library.

 #### Events